AshleyPikachu/Super-Bit-Shader/README.md

 * DoubleCherryGB & SameBoy: Set GBC Color Correction to "OFF".
 * PokeMini & Beetle VB: Set the Palette :Black & White".
-* Beetle Cygne: Color Palette = Grayscale, Color Depth - Thousands (16-bit).
+* Beetle Cygne: "Color Palette = Grayscale", "Color Depth - Thousands (16-bit)".
 Turn off "60hz Mode" when using Mixed-Frames.

 🟡**Part 5: SAVE YOUR WORK**
 1. Head back to the "Main Menu" using and select the "Quick Menu" one last time.
 3. Scroll down to "Overrides" and select it.
-4. Choose Save "Game Override" or "Core Override" to have Super-Bit-Shader launch every session.
+4. Choose Save "Core Override" or "Game Override" to have Super-Bit-Shader launch every session.
 5. Use "1.
 Game Boy Color", "1.
 Neo Geo Pocket Color" and "1.
-Wonderswan Color (Crystal)" as these consoles "Core Override".
+Wonderswan Color (Crystal)" as the corresponding consoles "Core Override".
 6. Congratulations, you are all set to use Super-Bit-Shader!
 Press F1 to close the Retroarch menu and get back to the game.

 -----------------------------------------------------------------------------------------------------------------------
-PCVR Setup - Virtual Boy
+PCVR Setup - Virtual Boy (A Controller & Bigscreen Beta Required)
 -----------------------------------------------------------------------------------------------------------------------
-🔴**Prerequisites**
-1. A VR headset paired to a PC
-2. A controller connected to your PC / A wireless controller connected to your VR headset
-3. A Super-Bit-Shader color palette selected ahead of time.
-4. Bigscreen Beta Experience.
-[Steam](https://store.steampowered.com/app/457550/Bigscreen_Beta/), [Rift Store](https://www.meta.com/experiences/pcvr/bigscreen-beta/1018613041536358/) or [Quest Store](https://www.meta.com/experiences/bigscreen-beta/2497738113633933/).

-🔴**Setting Up Retroarch**
+🔴**Setting Up Retroarch for VR**
-1. Create a shortcut to Retroarch on your desktop and open it.
+1. With Super-Bit-Shader setup, create a desktop shortcut for Retroarch to make it easy to open in VR.
-2. Start a Virtual Boy game and go into "Core Options" to set the "3D Mode" to "Side-by-Side".
+2. Start a Virtual Boy game and inside "Core Options" to set the "3D Mode" to "Side-by-Side".
-3. Go all the way back to the "Main Menu" and select "Settings" below it.
+3. Go back to the "Main Menu" and select "Settings" below it.
-4. From "Settings" pick "Video" -> "Scaling" -> "Integer Scale ON" -> "Aspect Ratio 16:9".
-5. Now backout of "Video" from "Settings" and select "Input", once there proceed to "Hotkeys".
-6. In "Hotkeys" look for "Menu Toggle (Controller Combo)", set it to "L3 + R3".
+4. From "Settings" pick "Input" then proceed to "Hotkeys".
+Now look for "Menu Toggle (Controller Combo)" and select "L3 + R3".
-7. Finally return to the "Quick Menu" and Save these changes as a "Core Override" and close your game.
+6. Return to the "Quick Menu" and save these changes as a "Core Override" and close Retroarch.

 🔴**Using Retroarch in VR**
-1. Put your PC / Wireless controller in arms reach so you can grab it with the headset on.
+1. With your regular controller in reach, enter VR by launching an app called Bigscreen Beta.
+It can be the [Steam](https://store.steampowered.com/app/457550/Bigscreen_Beta/), [Rift Store](https://www.meta.com/experiences/pcvr/bigscreen-beta/1018613041536358/) or [Quest Store](https://www.meta.com/experiences/bigscreen-beta/2497738113633933/) version.
-2. Inside VR launch Bigscreen, a wired connection will show your desktop on automatically.
+2. A wired connection will automatically show your desktop, if your using Wireless setup the "[Remote Desktop](https://www.bigscreenvr.com/remotedesktop/?modestbranding=1&autoplay=1)" app outside of this guide.
-3. Choose your Environment, I recommend the "Retro Cinema" for eye comfort.
-4. Now using the VR controllers as pointers launch Retroarch then let go of your VR controllers.
+3. Using the VR controllers a pointer launch Retroarch and use your regular controller to navigate it.
-5. Load a Virtual Boy game using the PC controller and put the PC controller in your lap.
+4. Load a Virtual Boy game and put the regular controller down.
-6. Grab your VR controllers and go into the Bigscreen menu.
+5. Grab your VR controllers and go into the Bigscreen's menu.
 From there press "My Room" and go to the "Desktop" category.
-8. Inside "Desktop" you will find a "2D" button, press it until it says "SBS" for Side by Side 3D.
+6. You will find a "2D" button, press it until it says "SBS" for Side by Side 3D.
-9. You are now ready to play Virtual Boy in 3D, be sure to turn off SBS before re-entering the Retroarch Menu.
+7. You are now ready to play Virtual Boy.

 ![image](https://github.com/user-attachments/assets/db362941-c020-41bb-b3e4-72bbdab7de92)

 -----------------------------------------------------------------------------------------------------------------------
-Google Cardboard Setup - Virtual Boy
+Google Cardboard Setup - Virtual Boy (A controller & Bluetotooth Smarphone Required)
 -----------------------------------------------------------------------------------------------------------------------
-🔵**Prerequisites**
-1. A smartphone with Bluetooth
-2. A wireless controller paired to your device ahead of time.
-3. A Super-Bit-Shader color palette selected ahead of time.
-4. A Google Cardboard compatible headset.

-🔵**Setting Up Retroarch** - Touch UI
+🔵**Setting Up Retroarch**
-1. Install Retroarch on your smartphone and launch it.
-2. Start a Virtual Boy game, and using the touchscreen return to the "Quick Menu".
+1. With Super-Bit-Shader setup, start a Virtual Boy game.
-3. Locate "On-Screen Overlay" and toggle "Display Overlay" to off.
+2. Pull up the "Quick Menu" and locate "On-Screen Overlay" to toggle the "Display Overlay" off.
-4. Now press the Settings Gear to enter "Settings".
-5. In "Settings" pick "Input" and once there proceed to "Hotkeys".
-6. In "Hotkeys" look for "Menu Toggle (Controller Combo)", set it to "L3 + R3".
+3. Now enter "Settings" select "Input" and proceed to "Hotkeys".
+Look for "Menu Toggle (Controller Combo)" and select "L3 + R3".
-7. Next press the Home icon to return to the "Main Menu" and select "Quick Menu" again.
+4. Next return to the "Main Menu" and enter the "Quick Menu" again.
-8. Inside "Quick Menu" select "Core Options" and set the "3D Mode" to "Side-by-Side".
+5. From there select "Core Options" and set the "3D Mode" to "Side-by-Side".
-10. From "Quick Menu" save these changes as a "Core Override" and head back to the "Main Menu".
-11. From the "Main Menu" press the "Quit" button to properly close Retroarch to save your work.
+6. Save these changes as a "Core Override" and head back to the "Main Menu" to properly "Quit" Retroarch to save your work.
-12. Now reboot the program and load your game of choice to play.
-13. Finally with the game running and a controller paired ahead of time, put the phone in the Google Cardboard to play.
+7. Now reboot the program and load your game and put the phone inside the Google Cardboard.

-**NOTE**: "Core Options" cannot adjust Interpupillary Distance (IPD), make sure your Google Cardboard is fitted for Retroarch or the phone the can be adjusted.
+**NOTE**: "Core Options" cannot adjust Interpupillary Distance (IPD), make sure your Google Cardboard is fitted for Retroarch.

 -----------------------------------------------------------------------------------------------------------------------
 🐍Red-Viper